pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

         h1 {},
           'Teh Gosu!'

 We're keeping it simple.
-All we're doing is rendering an h1 tag with the text "Teh Gosu!".
+All we're doing is rendering an h1 tag with the text __Teh Gosu!__.
-Notice the @ symbol prefix to the App declaration.
+Notice the __@__ symbol prefix to the App declaration.
-Again this is because of CoffeeScript's automatic closure and the fact that Meteor needs the object to be on this to be accessible outside the file.
+Again this is because of CoffeeScript's automatic closure and the fact that Meteor needs the object to be on __this__ to be accessible outside the file.

 At this point we should have a working React + Meteor application.
 Run the server with: